jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

 ----

-* It turns out that I can skip :ref:`bool<how to test if something should be grouped as False or True>` and get the same result.
+* It turns out that I can skip bool_ and get the same result.
 I add another call to the `assertFalse method`_

   .. code-block:: python
     :lineno-start: 6